About

 Personally though, I prefer making chocolate chip cookies with melted butter, because this gives me the opportunity to do so much more in terms of changing up the flavor.
 Melted butter can easily be infused with different flavors.

 • Making brown butter.
 This is easily my absolute favorite way of enhancing the flavor of classic chocolate chip cookies.
+I do the same with this brookies recipe (which is basically a combo of my cocoa brownies and these cookies).

 • Substituting half of the butter with some bacon fat.
 If you use a nice smoky bacon to render fat, then you end up with a smoky chocolate chip cookie with some amazing umami flavors!